Youssef-Essam-Fathy/software_training/README.md

-# Fullstack Development Team
+# University Rankings Egypt - Fullstack Development Team

-## 🚀 Team Overview
+## 🚀 Project Overview

-We are a dynamic fullstack development team focused on building real-world projects to prepare for market success.
-Our team consists of 3 passionate developers working collaboratively to deliver high-quality, production-ready applications.
+**Your Best Universities** is a comprehensive web application that ranks and displays universities in Egypt based on QS World University Rankings data.
+Our team consists of 3 passionate developers working collaboratively to deliver a high-quality, production-ready application that helps students and researchers find the best universities in Egypt.

 ### 👥 Team Structure
 - **2 Backend Developers** - API development, database design, server architecture